mlad - maximizing likelihood functions using automatic differentiation

 . ssc install mlad

 You will also need access to Python from Stata and the following Python modules installed, jax, numpy, scipy and importlib.
+Use pip install or however you usually install Python modules.

-You can find install details for jax on the Jax GitHub page.
+You can find install details for JAX on the Jax GitHub page.

 Using mlad